Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Multi-hop Wi-Fi Networks

 \subsection{Ad Hoc Networks}

 The research popularity of (generic) ad hoc networks and \acp{MANET} reached its peak over a dozen years ago.
 They have mostly been replaced by their more application-oriented variants (mesh, sensor, vehicular, etc.) which we will discuss further on\footnote{Ad hoc networks consisting of \acp{UAV} are a dedicated use case, for which \ac{RL}-based solutions are also being developed \cite{rezwan2021survey}.}.
-An overview of applying \ac{ML} techniques to ad hoc networks can be found in a 2007 paper by Forster \cite{forster2007machine}.
-The state of the art reported in this paper is obviously outdated, but the list of applicable \ac{ML} techniques (\ac{RL}, swarm intelligence, mobile agents, etc.) and use cases (mainly improving routing) remains current.
+An overview of applying \ac{ML} techniques to ad hoc networks is found in a 2007 paper by Forster \cite{forster2007machine}.
+The state of the art reported in this paper is outdated, but the list of applicable \ac{ML} techniques (\ac{RL}, swarm intelligence, mobile agents, etc.) and use cases (mainly improving routing efficiency) remains current.
 Al-Rawi et al. \cite{alrawi2015application} provide an overview of applying \ac{RL} to improve routing in distributed wireless networks.
-For more WiFi-related examples, we refer readers to \cite{mcauley2012tuning,wagen2020comparing,serhani2020routing} for applying Q-learning to the \ac{OLSR} routing protocol and to \cite{rolla2013reinforcement} for applying \ac{RL} to 802.11-based \acp{DTN}.
+More Wi-Fi-related examples include applying Q-learning to the \ac{OLSR} routing protocol \cite{mcauley2012tuning,wagen2020comparing,serhani2020routing} and applying \ac{RL} to 802.11-based \acp{DTN} \cite{rolla2013reinforcement} .

-\Ac{ML} can also be used to optimize ad hoc network configuration \cite{lee2021intelligent}, but this example is for a \ac{CRAHN} (i.e., without 802.11).
-Another active area of research for \acp{MANET} is mobility prediction \cite{zhang2019mobility}, but again the \ac{ML}-based solutions do not explicitly consider WiFi \cite{ghouti2013mobility,yayeh2018mobility}.
-Similarly, research on applying Q-learning to interference cancellation in ad hoc networks also does not consider WiFi \cite{mete2020qlearning}.
+\Ac{ML} can also optimize ad hoc network configuration \cite{lee2021intelligent}, but this example is for a \ac{CRAHN} (i.e., without 802.11).
+Another active area of research for \acp{MANET} is mobility prediction \cite{zhang2019mobility}, but again the \ac{ML}-based solutions do not explicitly consider Wi-Fi \cite{ghouti2013mobility,yayeh2018mobility}.
+Similarly, research on applying Q-learning to interference cancellation in ad hoc networks also does not consider Wi-Fi \cite{mete2020qlearning}.